JWSmith1/Volatility-Of-US-Bond-Yields/README.md

 In this project, I built a model to study the nature of volatility in the case of US government bond yields.

-In the output table in the variable yc_all_tail , we see the yields for some maturities.
+In the output table, we see the yields for some maturities.

 TABLE: